 FABLE

-It rhymes with vintage Mabel, and brings to mind girls’ names like Faith and Faye.
-But it wasn’t a name until 2008, when blogger Rebecca Woolf at Girls Gone Child put this one on the list of possibilities.
+It rhymes with vintage Mabel, and brings to mind girls’ names like Faith, Fay, and Faye.
+We’ve used it to refer to stories for millennia – think of Aesop and his ancient fables from circa 500 BC.
+But it wasn’t a name until 2008, when writer Rebecca Woolf put this one on the list of possibilities.
 And why not?
-Story remains on the edges of possible noun-names, the one that kick-started this list.
-While Story feels solidly unisex, Fable’s Faye-Mabel sound pushes it to the girls’ side.
+Story remains on the edge of possible noun-names, the one that kick-started this list.
+While Story feels solidly unisex, Fable’s Faye-Mabel sound pushes it to the baby girls side.
+In fact, the name Fable continues to increase in use for our daughters, reaching a new high of 41 births in 2024.

 LEGEND

 It’s a big name for a little baby!
 But it’s also an increasingly familiar choice, and just like we don’t assume every Grace is a ballerina, the more we hear Legend, the less we attach meaning and assumptions to the name.
 And make no mistake, Legend is trending.
 Unheard of in the early 90s, a video game and movie might have sparked the name’s uptick.
-But the real rise in use is probably down to singer John Legend, born John Roger Stephens.
+There’s also singer John Legend, born John Roger Stephens.
+It has ranked as a Top 200 boy’s name in recent years.

 LYRIC